CatSkald/legendary-creatures/pages/terms.en.md

 By using our website you agree to this terms.

-This page was last modified on June 1, 2020.
+This page was last modified on December 27, 2020 ([changelog](https://github.com/CatSkald/legendary-creatures/commits/master/pages/terms.en.md)).

 ### In this article